chadmcrowell/killercoda-scenarios/cka/create-sa-for-pod/intro.md

 ### Welcome !

-In this scenario, you'll be able to practice creating a pod that uses a service account, but not exposing the service account token.
+In this scenario, you'll be able to practice creating a pod that uses a service account, but not exposing the service account token to the pod.

 **ENJOY!**